andreiavrammsd/go-jenkins-ci/README.md

 * Copy [.env.dist](.env.dist) to .env and fill in each variable.

-    `JENKINS_USER` The username you are going to log in with
+    `JENKINS_USERNAME` The username you are going to log in with

-    `JENKINS_PASS` The password you are going to log in with
+    `JENKINS_PASSWORD` The password you are going to log in with

     `JENKINS_URL` The URL which you'll use to access Jenkins